 Looking for compensation?
 Depending on your circumstances, there are different ways you might be able to claim money back after a train delay or cancellation.

-How do I get money back if my train is delayed or cancelled?
+Can I get my money back if my train is delayed or cancelled?

-If your delay or cancellation lasts at least 15 or 30 minutes (depending on the company), you’ll be eligible to request a full or partial refund.
-Be sure to check with the train company to make sure that this compensation scheme is valid for your trip.
+Yes, if your delay or cancellation lasts at least 15 or 30 minutes (depending on the company), you’ll be eligible to request a full or partial refund.
+Be sure to check with the train company to make sure that the Delay Repay compensation scheme is valid for your trip.

 If my train is cancelled because of a strike, can I claim compensation?

-What happens if I have a season ticket and the train is often late or cancelled?
+What happens if I have a season ticket and the train is late or cancelled because of a strike?

 Do I have to get a rail voucher back in place of cash?